VitalJeevanjot/daitan-innovation-ethereum-supply-chain/ethereum-supply-chain/README.md

 * Click on owned parts to register them
 * Fill next party address and click on "Change Ownership" to send it to them

-Car Factory:
+computer Factory:

-* Automatically fill the parts and cars owned from the blockchain events
+* Automatically fill the parts and computers owned from the blockchain events
-* Clicking on 6 parts and filling the car serial number you can build a car
+* Clicking on 6 parts and filling the computer serial number you can build a computer
-* Clicking on a car registers them
+* Clicking on a computer registers them
-* Filling the next party address you may send a car and the respective parts
+* Filling the next party address you may send a computer and the respective parts

 Dealers:

-* Has status page for his own parts and cars
+* Has status page for his own parts and computers

 ## Observations